ipfs/ipfs-blog/src/_blog/2023-ipfs-on-bluesky.md

 @[youtube](jGbBZbl-V8Y)

 It’s still very early days at Bluesky (and it’s still in private beta), but it has shown early promise in solving some of the critical problems the social web has been plagued with.
-If you’re on Bluesky and would like to keep up with IPFS there, [then give the new profile a follow](https://staging.bsky.app/profile/ipfs.bsky.social)!
+If you’re on Bluesky and want to keep up with IPFS there, [then give the new profile a follow](https://staging.bsky.app/profile/ipfs.bsky.social)!